 This post may contain affiliate links.
 Please see our disclosure policy.

-If you’ve got a pile of ripe nectarines and want to put them up for later, this tested jelly recipe is straightforward and reliable.
+If you’ve got a pile of ripe nectarines and want to put them up for later, this tested jelly recipe is simple and reliable.
 The result is glossy jars of pure fruit flavor that’ll brighten your pantry shelf all year long.

 This recipe has been reviewed for safety and accuracy by a Master Food Preserver certified through the University of Cornell Cooperative Extension.